Our Application and Departure Process

 On the application, applicants are asked to choose an interview location.
 In principle, the interview location will also be the candidate’s departure location if they are selected to participate.
 Every interview location is sorted into one of two groups: Group A and Group B. It is possible to interview at one location and depart from another if and only if those two locations are within the same departure group.
 To see which locations fall in which group, please see here: https://jetprogramusa.org/interview-departure-locations/.

 Candidates who are willing and able to depart on a faster schedule may request to be considered for Early Departure.
-Early Departure candidates leave in April of their departure year rather than the summer.
-Candidates who request consideration for Early Departure on their application must submit a Certificate of Health and FBI Background Check to their interview location in late January or early February.
-They must also have their Bachelor’s degree conferred no later than April 1st of the departure year.
-Acceptance notifications for Early Departure candidates are sent in March of the departure year.
-This means that Early Departure candidates will only have a few weeks to prepare before they depart for Japan.
+Early Departure candidates may leave between April and July of their departure year.
+Candidates who request consideration for Early Departure on their application must submit a Certificate of Health and FBI Background Check to their interview location by the time of their interview.
+They must also have their Bachelor’s degree conferred no later than March 1st of the departure year.